jay-tux/nexion/player/base.md

    - [ ] If applicable, choose a subrace
  - [ ] Choose a class
    - [ ] Level up to *level 5* (multiclassing if you want)
-   - [ ] If spellcasting: check if you don't have any Restricted Spells
  - [ ] Choose a background
  - [ ] Choose a religion
  - [ ] Choose defining traits: personality traits, ideals, bonds and flaws